headlesshq/headlessmc-gradle-plugin/README.md

 or mapping issues can only be detected by launching the game with a "real" launcher.
 With this task you can use your release jar to run the game.

-The project is still in early development and mostly just for fun.
+The project is still in early development.
 To use add the repository for the plugin inside your `settings.gradle`:

 ```groovy